henrikawerling/knitting_project_calculator/README.md

     - Windows: ```python main.py```
     - macOS / Linux: ```python3 main.py```

-## Usage

-- Select an option from the main menu by entering ```1``` or ```2```.
+- Select an option from the main menu.
 - Follow the prompts to enter project details.
-- Press Enter without typing anything at any prompt to return to the main menu or exit the program.
+- Hit enter (without typing anything) at any prompt to return to the main menu and/or exit the program.

-## Future improvements

-- Store projects in a data structure or file so they persist between program runs
-- Implement the “List all projects” feature
-- Display summary statistics (total yarn used and total cost across all projects)
-- Reduce repeated input-validation logic by introducing reusable helper functions
-- Add automated tests for validation and calculation functions

 ## License